The local authority will consider all the information gathered as part of the assessment and decide whether an EHC plan is necessary.

 Decision not to issue an EHC plan

-If they decide not to issue a draft they must let you know (within 16 weeks of the initial request), explain the reasons for their decision and tell you about your right to mediation and appealing to the SEND Tribunal.
+If they decide not to issue an EHC plan they must let you know (within 16 weeks of the initial request), explain the reasons for their decision and tell you about your right to mediation and appealing to the SEND Tribunal.

 They should also let you know how they expect the needs of your child to be met within the setting and from services available in the Local Offer.

-They should provide clear written feedback, including evidence and reports from professionals collected during the EHC needs assessment process.
+They should provide clear written feedback, including evidence and reports from practitioners collected during the EHC needs assessment process.

 This information enables support to be planned to achieve the desired outcomes through special educational provision made by the setting and other services.